plausible/website/_posts/2024-05-15-whats-a-marketing-funnel-and-how-to-use-it-to-optimize-your-website-conversions.md

 To make your funnel, you can get started with a spreadsheet, or create a flowchart in a design tool you prefer.

-There are even funnel-specific tools (now AI-driven) you can easily find that let you create web pages, forms, email campaigns, etc. and model them all into a funnel-like flow for automatic tracking and optimization.
-However, if going with such alternatives, be sure to check how they use your customers’ data and if they employ any [third-party cookies](https://plausible.io/blog/chrome-third-party-cookies).
+There are even funnel-specific tools you can easily find that let you create web pages, forms, email campaigns, etc. and model them all into a funnel-like flow for automatic tracking and optimization.

 ### Some examples to get you started

 As mentioned earlier, a funnel can track the path taken towards any small and big goal throughout your brand assets.
 Here are some examples to help you see what different funnels can be like.

-- Landing Page -> Product Page -> Add to Cart -> Checkout
+* Landing Page -> Product Page -> Add to Cart -> Checkout
-- Homepage -> Product Category Page -> Product Page -> Wishlist
+* Homepage -> Product Category Page -> Product Page -> Wishlist
-- Blog Post -> Related Content/Resource Page -> Lead Magnet/Opt-in Form -> Thank You Page
+* Blog Post -> Related Content/Resource Page -> Lead Magnet/Opt-in Form -> Thank You Page
-- Social Media Ad -> Landing Page -> Lead Magnet/Opt-in Form -> Thank You Page
+* Social Media Ad -> Landing Page -> Lead Magnet/Opt-in Form -> Thank You Page
-- Email Newsletter -> Blog Post -> Feature Page -> Pricing Page
+* Email Newsletter -> Blog Post -> Feature Page -> Pricing Page
-- Free Trial Sign-up -> Onboarding Sequence -> Purchase Page
+* Free Trial Sign-up -> Onboarding Sequence -> Purchase Page
-- Event Registration Page -> Confirmation Page -> Follow-up Email Sequence
+* Event Registration Page -> Confirmation Page -> Follow-up Email Sequence
-- Webinar Registration Page -> Reminder Emails -> Live Webinar -> Follow-up Email Sequence
+* Webinar Registration Page -> Reminder Emails -> Live Webinar -> Follow-up Email Sequence
-- Contact Form Submission -> Follow-up Email Sequence -> Sales Call/Consultation
+* Contact Form Submission -> Follow-up Email Sequence -> Sales Call/Consultation
-- Product Demo Request -> Demo Confirmation Page -> Sales Follow-up
+* Product Demo Request -> Demo Confirmation Page -> Sales Follow-up

 ### The funnel dilemma